ratthachat/prompt_engineering/README.md

 In general, _more_ and _diverse_ prompted text usually results in better output than _less_ and _similar_ examples.
 Therefore, all-else equal, 8-examples prompt is usually better tnan 1- or 2-examples prompt.

 We also need examples to be diverse.
-For instance, the following 2-examples which are _not_ well-diversed may not be better than a single-example prompt.
+For instance, the following 2-examples which are _not_ well-diversed would not be better than a single-example prompt.

 ```
 >>> Tweet: "I loved the new Batman movie!"